9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 1;
 ```

-### Making Goodies

-You can see a lot of working Goodie examples in our [zeroclickinfo-goodies repository](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/lib/DDG/Goodie).
+You can see a lot of other working Goodie examples in our [zeroclickinfo-goodies repository](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/lib/DDG/Goodie).
 Feel free to fork it, play around and submit a pull request!

+### Advanced goodies

+### Testing plugins

+### Spice

+### Fathead

+We are working on translating Fathead plugins into the Duckpan system.
+In the meantime you can check out our old Readme in the [zeroclickinfo-fathead repository](https://github.com/duckduckgo/zeroclickinfo-fathead).

+The output is a tab delimited file that could be produced in almost any language.
+Checkout the directories in that repository for a number of examples, some live and some still in development.

+A great way to get started would be to make more reference documentation, e.g. for your favorite programming languages/tools.

+### Longtail

+If you have an idea for data you think would be useful for full-text indexing to produce instant answers, please let us know at open@duckduckgo.com.
+We will work with you to get it integrated.

+The output would be a data file grouped by paragraphs and meta data (headings, URLs, etc.).
+You could use a variety of languages to generate this data file.

+Examples of existing longtail integrations are [Wikipedia](https://duckduckgo.com/?q=snow+albedo) and [Stack Exchange](https://duckduckgo.com/?q=nginx%20lighttpd&ky=-1).
+On the open source side we have [lyrics](https://github.com/duckduckgo/lyrics) (Python) and are working on [Quora](https://github.com/duckduckgo/zeroclickinfo-longtail/tree/master/quora-crawler) (Node).

+TODO: and in testing and DuckPan info when ready.

+### Plugin ideas